On the hyper-lyapunov inclusions: Hyper-Lyapunov Inclusions

 A word of caution.
 Our notation, aimed at being consistent throughout the work, is not common in the Riccati equation circles.
-Nevertheless, there is no contradiction: When in eq. \eqref{eq:BasicRelation} $m=n$, it does conform with conventional Riccati equation, and
+Nevertheless, there is no contradiction: When in Eq. \eqref{eq:BasicRelation} $m=n$, it does conform with conventional Riccati equation, see e.g. \cite{LanRod1995},